ashiya2701/CS201_Project_Gale_Shapley_Algo/README.md

 Next user is asked to enter n lines of input each line consisting n spaced integers ranging from 1 to n and all distinct.(This is the nxn matrix for University Prefernce)

 Sample input:
+Enter the number of student or university required for matching :4 Enter Preference List for Student:
+1 2 3 4
+2 3 4 1
+2 3 1 4
+1 3 4 2
+Enter Preference List for University:
+1 2 4 3
+2 3 4 1
+4 1 2 3
+2 3 1 4